 Four kilometers away from the hustle and bustle of the main city, in an area where uneven roads lead, is a place called Wadwun.
 As we drove towards our destination, the route offered us nature at its best.
 Large farms where heaps of grain stood unwatched in groups, small water bodies holding fresh clean waters, trees standing in regular lines as if welcoming us into where we were heading, and a heart melting view of children waving at us from all sides showcasing the love which anyone in the paradise valley receives.

-“We know who you are”, said Tariq Ahmed, the first one of the three who seemed to be more vocal amongest the three.
+“We know who you are '', said Tariq Ahmed, the first one of the three who seemed to be more vocal amongest the three.
 And why wouldn’t he be.
 Tariq Ahmed has a master’s degree in Urdu and has successfully qualified the National Eligibility Test (NET) exams in the same subject.
-We were relaxed that we didn’t need introduction and we straight went to asking them questions about their special hands.
+We were so relaxed that we didn’t need an introduction and we went straight to asking them questions about their special hands.

-“My name is Tariq Ahmed and I with my family live in this village from my childhood.
+“My name is Tariq Ahmed and I have lived with my family in this village from my childhood.
 It is me who started this group “Special Hands” and a group of artisans work in it.
 My group is called special hands for two reason.
 The primary reason is that we are specially abled, and we aren’t normal”!
-They way Tariq Ahmed escalated directly towards them being specially abled made us realise how deep this dejection was etched into his heart.
+Their way Tariq Ahmed escalated directly towards them being specially abled made us realise how deep this dejection was etched into his heart.
 The atmosphere at once turned gloomy.
-And without us asking him to elaborate we went on by himself.
+And without us asking him to elaborate we went on by ourselves.

-“We had always heard that specially abled people are discriminated.
+“We had always heard that specially abled people are discriminated against.
 Until one day the same happened to us.
-There was a high rank officer who discriminated against me in my student days”.
+There was a high ranking officer who discriminated against me in my student days”.
 Tariq didn’t open up about the incident and neither did we ask.

 This miserable combination of discrimination and disability of these brothers could have landed them in depression had not their father lent them the skill of embroidery, the expertise for which his work was well known for its quality, finesse and deftness.